 Commercial Bond

-This type of bond is required in order to obtain a license or permit and usually protects the consumer in the event that the principal debtor (merchant) cannot comply with the financial obligations included in the laws and regulations pertaining to his commercial activities.
+This type of bond is required in order to obtain a licence or permit, and usually protects the consumer in the event that the principal debtor (merchant) cannot comply with the financial obligations included in the laws and regulations pertaining to its commercial activities.

 Customs and Excise Bond